 Tip 3: Practice Actionable Thinking

 When leaders aren’t proactive, team members stop making headway on the company’s mission.
 They’re too busy fighting the battles in front of them.
 As explained earlier, an entrepreneurial spirit is a living, breathing, action-oriented force.
 For this reason, those who want to foster it must learn how to make good decisions they can put into implementation.
-To do this, they need to assess risks, develop an execution plan, and lead their team members in the right direction.
+To do this, they need to assess risks, develop an execution plan, and lead their employees in the right direction.
 Additionally, these duties must also be completed in a time-conscious manner.
-If they are not, problems rapidly worsen, the team becomes more stressed or frustrated, burnout ensues, and a chaotic work environment develops.
+If they are not, problems worsen, the individuals at the business become more stressed or frustrated, burnout ensues, and a chaotic work environment develops.

 To become a decisive leader: